 The traditional nurse uniform was composed of a blue dress, pinafore apron, and the classic nurse cap.
 For past nursing students, their ensemble also included a nursing pin which helped differentiate them as nursing students undergoing a practicum.

 Just like the nurse cap, the traditional nurse uniform was also derived from the habits of the caregivers of the Early Christian community.
 Due to this, the nursing practice transitioned from being religious to a secular one, although the mode of clothing was retained until the arrival of the nursing scrubs.
 The evolution of the classic nurse uniform also included the design of one of the students of Florence Nightingale, and that design had been widely used all over the world.

 These days, the nurse uniforms we see in clinics and hospitals are practical scrubs in different styles and colors because they are more clinical and sterile.
 They are also easy to clean and wash, which is a crucial consideration for nurses.

 So what do different nurse symbols mean?
-Now you know the 4 most common medical symbols for nurses that Test Prep Genie discussed in this article.
+Now you know the 4 most common medical symbols for nurses.